Home » Costa Brava » Discovering Tossa de Mar: A historic medieval town in the Costa Brava

 Another place we love in Tossa is Santa Marta.
 It’s a lovely place in a narrow street in the historic centre.
 The food is off-the-scale excellent, and the terrace is picture-perfect!

-Desserts were also homemade and top-notch.
-Go for the “crema catalana” if you want to try something typical from Catalonia.
+Desserts are also homemade and top-notch.
+Go for the crema catalana if you want to try something typical from Catalonia.

 The lovely terrace at the restaurant Santa Marta